Table of Contents

 The first thing to remember is that depression is a condition that can be successfully treated.
 Common treatment solutions include medication and psychotherapy.
 In some cases, brain stimulation techniques, such as electroconvulsive treatments, might be used.

-The CareClinic depression tracking app can offer valuable support in fighting depression.
+The CareClinic depression tracking app can offer valuable support in managing depression.
 It can serve as a diary in which you will log the different symptoms experienced, as well as a medication reminder.
 It will ensure that you adhere to your current treatment plan, but also be useful for making any necessary adjustments.
-Thanks to the monthly health report, you can track your progress and feel more in control whereas your condition is concerned.
+You can track your progress and feel more in control as your condition is concerned.

-To get started tracking your mood to find correlations, triggers, and just logging your mental health, sign up to CareClinic by clicking here.
+To get started tracking your mood to find correlations, triggers, and just logging your health, click here.